|Type of record:||Building|

 |Parish:||THETFORD, BRECKLAND, NORFOLK|

 Former Factory of Charles Burrell and Son.
-Listed 1971, grade II.

 Factory.
-Early C19.
+Early 19th century.
 Flint with red brick dressings and a red brick façade.
 Pantiled roof.
 2 storeys in 6 bays, extended to south-east with two 2-storey bays and 2 one-storey bays, the latter under a gabled pantiled roof.
 6 windows each floor, those to the ground floor under segmental heads, arranged in 2 groups of 3.
 All boarded up.
 Extension has one bay of similar windows and the south-east bay has a pedestrian door to ground floor.
 This bay without a roof.
 Single-bay extension to south-east with 2 segmental windows and a doorway.
 Gabled roof to main block.
 Flint and brick north-west return.
 Factory cross wing to rear under a gabled pantile roof.
-Interior not inspected.

 H. Hamilton (NLA), 12 August 2008.